6 SEO-focused Content Marketing Trends to Capitalise on in 2023

-It can compel your users to keep coming back to your website and refer it to others just because the experience feels so personal and unique.
+It can compel your users to keep returning to your website and refer it to others just because the experience feels personal and unique.

-Similarly, when you focus on context—the topics or concepts surrounding the subject, you offer a better understanding to both users and the search engine.
-When you create content that answers the user's questions beyond the search query, you win their trust, and they keep coming back to you.
+Similarly, when you focus on context—the topics or concepts surrounding the subject, you better understand both users and the search engine.
+When you create content that answers users' questions beyond the search query, you win their trust, and they keep coming back to you.

-For example, if you're writing an article on Ecommerce fulfilment service centres, it's only natural to talk about—what’s the importance of choosing the right fulfilment centre, how it will help, and how to find the ideal one for your requirement.
+For example, suppose you're writing an article on Ecommerce fulfillment service centers.
+In that case, it's only natural to talk about the importance of choosing the right fulfillment center, how it will help, and how to find the ideal one for your requirement.